 During the last decades early retirement has escalated in almost all OECD economies.
 According to a large body of recent research, this is closely related to tax-transfer policies and early retirement schemes which give individuals strong incentives to withdraw from the labor force at an early stage, see the surveys by OECD (1998) and Gruber and Wise (1997).
 While this literature focuses on theoretical analyses of the impact of various policies on individual retirement behavior and econometric analyses of individual responses as well, incorporation of retirement behavior in long run general equilibrium models has not received much attention.
-Hence, this paper extends the early retirement literature in this direction.
+Hence, this paper extends the early retirement literature in this direction.2

 In the same way as most other public pension systems in the OECD countries, the Norwegian system consists of a fixed minimum pension, which acts as a safety net for all individuals, plus a non-actuarial supplementary benefit which is related to each individual's labor market participation and labor income.
 The regular "official" pension age is 67 years.
 Most individuals are eligible to early retirement benefits from the age of 62, however.
 The early retirement program (known as the "AFP" program) has been negotiated between the unions, the employers and the government which also contributes to the financing of the scheme.
 The early retirement benefit is rather generous and calculated as the pension benefit the individual would have received at age 67 plus an additional early retirement "subsidy".
 Early retirement does not influence the level of the ordinary pension benefits after age 67.
-Thus, it is not surprising that the induced retirement effects are substantial as documented by econometric studies, see Hernæs and
+Thus, it is not surprising that the induced retirement effects are substantial as documented by econometric studies, see Hernæs and Strøm (2000) and Bratberg et al. (2000).
+Clearly, these reported induced retirement effects have motivated the design of the pension reforms analyzed in this paper.

-&lt;sup>1 In these models the assumption of a representative agent within each generation implies that non-actuarial social security systems leads to efficiency losses while the potential gains from intragenerational redistribution and social insurance are not captured.
+1 In these models the assumption of a representative agent within each generation implies that non-actuarial social security systems leads to efficiency losses while the potential gains from intragenerational redistribution and social insurance are not captured.

-&lt;sup>2 Hu (1979) and Aylott (1996) present overlapping generations models with endogenous retirement and representative behavior within generations.
+2 Hu (1979) and Aylott (1996) present overlapping generations models with endogenous retirement and representative behavior within generations.
 They focus on capital accumulation and introduce only a very simple tax and social security system.
 Analyses of the impact of tax-transfer policies or social security reforms which alter economic incentives are not provided.